mohamedaziz-ouertatani/Player/README.md

 # Player
-My task and individual work in a collaborative project which is a video game, and my task was to script code to create a the player (main character of the game).
+My task and individual work in a collaborative project which is a video game, and my task was to script code to create the player (main character of the game).

-To reach files switch to "master" branche.
+To reach files switch to "master" branch.